Flagsmith/flagsmith-docs/docs/advanced-use/edge-proxy.md

 The Flagsmith Edge Proxy allows you to run an instance of the Flagsmith Engine close to your servers.
 If you are running Flagsmith within a server-side environment, and you need very low latency response times, the Edge Proxy is for you!

 The Edge Proxy runs as a lightweight Docker container.
-It connects to the core Flagsmith API (either powered by us at api.flagsmith.com or self hosted by you) to get Environment Flags and Segment rules.
+It connects to the Flagsmith API (either powered by us at api.flagsmith.com or self hosted by you) to get Environment Flags and Segment rules.
 You can then point the Flagsmith SDKs to your Edge Proxy; it implements all the current SDK endpoints.
 This means you can serve a very large number of requests close to your infrastructure and users, at very low latency.
 Check out the [architecture below](#architecture).